Skip to content

 Quick Answer

-CNC machining holds position on holes, flatness on milled faces, and perpendicularity on square features well — these are baseline-cost callouts at standard tolerance ranges.
+CNC machining holds position on holes, flatness on milled faces, and perpendicularity on square features well These are baseline-cost callouts at standard tolerance ranges.
 Callouts that get expensive include tight profile on freeform surfaces (requires 5-axis + CMM), cylindricity below 0.001 in. (requires grinding or honing), and concentricity (requires median-point CMM measurement).
 The cost impact of any GD&T callout flows through three channels: machining strategy, fixturing complexity, and inspection method.
+In metric terms, the tight form-control threshold is about 0.025 mm.

 The Cost Model